-A lawyer from our firm can help you collect financial compensation after a truck accident.
-Our team serving Odessa can determine fault, define financial accountability, value your compensation claim, and fill out the necessary paperwork.
+A truck accident lawyer in Odessa from our firm can help you collect the financial compensation you are owed.
+Our team can determine fault, define financial accountability, value your compensation claim, and fill out the necessary paperwork.

 You do not have to be alone in your fight for monetary compensation.
 The Strong Arm of Loncar Lyon Jenkins is here to serve you.